Employers and Universities: Work with us?

 What does a midwife do?

-A midwife is the main point of contact for a mum during her pregnancy, throughout her labour and in the first couple of weeks after she has her baby.
+A midwife is the main point of contact for a mum or birthing person (we use 'birthing person' or 'pregnant person' to refer to groups such as trans men and non-binary people who choose to carry babies).
+The midwife stays in touch during pregnancy, throughout labour and in the first couple of weeks after the baby is born.

 Here are some of the roles a midwife performs:

-• Getting to know newly pregnant women to help them prepare for pregnancy and childbirth.
+- Getting to know newly pregnant people to help them prepare for pregnancy and childbirth.

-• Examining expectant mum to make sure all is well with baby and mother.
+- Examining expectant mums and pregnant people to make sure all is well with baby and parent.

-• Help mums-to-be to make informed choices about the different services and options open to them – including things like where to give birth and what pain relief they can receive during childbirth.
+- Help parents-to-be to make informed choices about the different services and options open to them – including things like where to give birth and what pain relief they can receive during childbirth.

-• For up to 10 days after the birth, midwives help new mums adjust to their new role and understand what they need to do to keep their baby safe and well.
+- For up to 10 days after the birth, midwives help new mums and birthing people adjust to their new role and understand what they need to do to keep their baby safe and well.

 The work is vary varied and midwives are rotated around wards to carry out these different duties.
 There’s also a lot of paperwork involved as every part of a mother's journey – from examinations to hospital visits – has to be written down.